Getting to a Final Image - some words on editing photos for a new photographer

 (For some odd reason the option to subscribe by email is given above and the option to subscribe using an RSS reader is below the following text. you figure that out.)

-Recent PostsReview: N. Jay Jaffee - a discipline of the Photo League gang 11 Tips for Beginning Photographers - How to Start Taking Pictures Review: PSA-MAC at WSP: A Show I Didn't Think I'd Liked But Ended Up Loving.
+Recent PostsReview: Karsh and Winogrand – both shows in Washington and both revealing.
+Review: N. Jay Jaffee - a disciple of the Photo League gang 11 Tips for Beginning Photographers - How to Start Taking Pictures Review: PSA-MAC at WSP: A Show I Didn't Think I'd Liked But Ended Up Loving.
 I Want to be a Photographer - or an artist - a rant about people with cameras Anatomy of a street shot.
-Review: Excellent show at a terrific gallery - Full Circle, Ltd in Baltimore Review- Group Show, Kish Gallery, Slayton House, Wilde Lake Review - Photos at the Meeting House Gallery, Oakland Mills Comm Ctre, Col., MD Review of a photography exhibit- Nat Wildlife Visitors Center Review - John Petro Photos at Horowitz Center Art Dept. Gallery
+Review: Excellent show at a terrific gallery - Full Circle, Ltd in Baltimore Review- Group Show, Kish Gallery, Slayton House, Wilde Lake Review - Photos at the Meeting House Gallery, Oakland Mills Comm Ctre, Col., MD Review of a photography exhibit- Nat Wildlife Visitors Center